Chao-Xi/jxperfbook/docs/2025/0intro.md

 And aprart from this project.
 And now I'm work in gobal team to manage and operate the global systems.
 Like helped and setup OpenAI service in Azure cloud with terraform code, Azure Devops pipeline to automate the setup process.

-And right now I'm working with Micsoft azure team to build out Azure congnitive AI translate service in HCI AKS cluster for Chinese-Eng translate servicefor China platform
+And right now I'm working with Micsoft azure team to build out Azure congnitive AI translate service in HCI AKS cluster for Chinese-Eng translate servicefor China analyst

 Besides these, I passed AWS solutions architect test and azure solution expert test az305 and Certified Istio service mesh and gitlab CICD test,